Is Registered Massage Therapy (RMT) Covered by Insurance in Vancouver or North Vancouver?

 - Individuals with personal private insurance plans

-If you are a new immigrant from a developing country such as Iran and have recently moved to British Columbia, you may qualify for public insurance programs after a waiting period, or be eligible for private health benefits through work or individual plans.
+If you are a new immigrant from a developing country such as Iran and have recently moved to British Columbia, you may be eligible for private health benefits through work or individual plans.

 Many newcomers find it helpful to visit reputable Iranian RMT clinics in Vancouver and North Vancouver, such as Capilano, which offer trusted care and often provide services in Farsi.
 These clinics also typically support direct billing to make the process easier.